-Huawei's first phone release of 2018 is here in the form of the P20 and it has created a lot of buzz.
-The mobile phone manufacturer that's keeping the likes of Apple and Samsung on their toes has produced another worthy contender - and we can tell you what all the best Huawei P20 deals are.
-You can now get this phone for less than £18 per month - so the same kind of ballpark as the iPhone SE!
+Huawei's first phone of 2018 was the P20 and it created a lot of buzz upon it's release.
+The mobile phone manufacturer has continued to challenge the likes of Apple and Samsung with this worthy contender - and we can tell you what all the best Huawei P20 deals are.
+You can now get this phone for around £15 per month - so the same kind of ballpark as devices like the iPhone SE!

 To see what you get for your cash head to the bottom of this page where our initial hands on Huawei P20 review is summarised.
-You'll see all the crucial specifications - with the 4GB of RAM, 3,400mAh battery and 128GB storage by default all catching the eye.
+You'll see all the crucial specifications - with the 4GB of RAM, 3,400mAh battery and default 128GB storage all catching the eye.

 You can use our interactive comparison chart to line up your perfect Huawei P20 deal - whether you need big data or just want to pay as little as possible.
 And if you only want the handset without committing to a contract, we'll tell you the price and who's stocking it.

 Huawei P20 and Huawei Media Pad freebie deal

 Huawei P20 with a Huawei Media Pad T3 7" from £17 a month